“If I could teach one thing to the next generation, it would be that no one should accept the status quo.”

 Daurene seems to have an innate desire to take care of others.
 She spent 30 years working in health care, as an RN and nurse educator in Annapolis Royal and Toronto, Ontario.
 But her life and decisions outside the professional world of nursing also reveal her huge heart and overwhelming kindness.

-While Daurene was between nursing jobs in Toronto, her mother Peryle fell ill.
+While she was between nursing jobs in Toronto, her mother, Peryle, fell ill.
 An avid weaver since Daurene was a young girl, Peryle was no longer strong enough to keep up her passion and resigned herself to the fact that it was time to start selling her looms.
 Ever the devoted daughter, Daurene decided to take three months off and return home to Annapolis Royal.
 There, she planned to “learn the nitty grits” of weaving from her mother and take the looms back to Toronto so she could preserve the family tradition.

 While jumping headfirst into life as a weaver, Daurene always made time to stay involved in the community.
 She attended many meetings and quickly made a name for herself by continually asking questions and encouraging others to see things from different perspectives.
 The next thing she knew, she was being recruited to run for Annapolis Royal Town Council.

-“I always had it in the back of my mind that if you want to make any changes, you need to be involved,” says Daurene.
+“I always had it in the back of my mind that if you want to make any changes, you need to be involved,” she says.
 So she followed the prompting of her countless admirers; she won a seat on Town Council in 1979 and was appointed Deputy Mayor in 1982.
-Two years later, she was elected Mayor—the first black mayor in Nova Scotia and the first female black mayor in North America.
+Two years later, she was elected Mayor—the first black mayor in Nova Scotia and the first female black mayor in Canada.

-“When I ran for Mayor, the results from that were just so astounding, because there weren’t a lot of African Nova Scotians involved in municipal politics, and definitely not in federal politics or provincial politics, at that time,” says Daurene.
+“When I ran for Mayor, the results from that were just so astounding, because there weren’t a lot of African Nova Scotians involved in municipal politics, and definitely not in federal politics or provincial politics, at that time,” she says.
 “I wound up being involved in a lot of other things and it just progressed.”

 In 1988, Daurene was recruited by both the NDP and Liberal parties to run for provincial government.
 “At that point, my riding was firmly held by the Conservatives, and I thought, ‘My goodness, if people are actively recruiting me, if they think I’m that strong a candidate, maybe I better make my choice and see what happens,’” she says.
 “There’s no point in being part of the silent majority.”